22 BIG Things in New Zealand

 4. XL L&P Bottle

 L&P stands for Lemon & Paeroa and is New Zealand’s national soft drink.
 This sculpture stands in the city where L&P is made.
 Don’t be afraid to stop by the sculpture and get a shameless photo with the giant bottle on your way to the Coromandel Peninsula.
+See what else there is to do in the town in 5 Fun Things to Do in Paeroa.

 Location: Paeroa, Waikato, North Island